arfa79/Chat_app/README.md

 Running graphical applications in Docker containers can be a bit complex due to GUI limitations.
 Currently, Dockerization is not supported for this app.

-Contributing
+## Contributing

 Contributions are always encouraged!
-If you encounter any issues or have ideas for improvements, please open an issue or submit a pull request.
+If you encounter any issues or have ideas for improvements, please open an issue or submit a pull request

-License
+## License

 This project is licensed under the GPL License.
 See the LICENSE file for details.